"How do you do it?" I get this question a lot because well...I...

 The great thing about this is that I never really have to do more than about 6-7 tasks per day and some of them are as small as checking my student email or creating a new Instagram story for a client.

-I do all of this so that by Friday, I should be done with everything but if I'm not I only have 1-2 tasks to get done on the weekend.
-But, like I said, I really try to never work on weekends.
+I do all of this so that by Friday, I'm done with everything and can enjoy my weekend.
 This leads me to my last point.

 3. I started separating my work from my life.